-Each School District's control is limited to its representation on the board.
-The School District's students may attend the Lorain County Joint Vocational School District.
+Each participant's control is limited to its representation on the board.
+The participant's students may attend the Lorain County Joint Vocational School District.
 Financial information can be obtained by contacting the Lorain County Joint Vocational School District, 15181 State Route 58 South, Oberlin, Ohio 44074.